concarne000/ConCarneNode/README.md

 **Zephyr node**

-Implements huggingface transformer of stability.ai's Zephyr 3B chat transformer to infer text based on prompt
+Implements huggingface transformer of stability.ai's Zephyr 3B chat transformer to infer text based on prompt.
+Useful for creating a list of prompts.